jk977/wah-bbc-compression/README.md

 The source code for the compression algorithms are located in `lib/wah.py` and `lib/bbc.py`.
 To import these into a Python script, include the following lines:

-> `from lib.wah import WAH`
+> `import lib.wah as wah`

-> `from lib.bbc import BBC`
+> `import lib.bbc as bbc`

-`WAH` and `BBC` both have a `compress()` method that takes a `BitArray` containing the data to compress and returns the compressed `BitArray`.
+`wah` and `bbc` both have a `compress()` method that takes a `BitArray` containing the data to compress and returns the compressed `BitArray`. `wah.compress()` also requires the word size to be used in the compression algorithm.
+See the module's documentation for more details.

 There is a command-line interface implemented in `compress.py`, which also serves as an example of how the methods in the aforementioned source files can be used.
 For `compress.py` usage, run `python compress.py --help`.

 ## Notes